Benchmarking Overton Pluralism in LLMs: Conclusion

 \section{Conclusion}

-We introduce \OS as a principled metric of Overton pluralistic alignment, create a large-scale human dataset across 1209 U.S.-representative participants, 60 salient questions, and 8 LLMs, and validate the first automated benchmark using LLM-as-a-Judge.
-Human data show that DeepSeek~V3 achieves the highest \OS.
+We introduce \OB as a principled evaluation of Overton pluralistic alignment, create a large-scale human dataset across 1208 U.S.-representative participants, 60 salient questions, and 8 LLMs, and validate the first automated benchmark using LLM-as-a-Judge.
+Human data show that while DeepSeek~V3 attains the strongest scores on our full 60-question benchmark, \textit{no single model is uniformly most pluralistic across all domains}.
 Yet all models remain far below the theoretical maximum of 1.0, underscoring a significant need for improvement in pluralistic coverage.
 Automated evaluation with Gemini 2.5 Pro reproduces these patterns with high correlation with human scores and no major subgroup disparities.
 By turning pluralistic alignment from a normative aim into a measurable benchmark, our work establishes a foundation for systematic progress.
 We hope that the dataset and public benchmark released alongside this paper foster community engagement and the development of increasingly pluralistic LLMs.